allench119/UofT-Course-Timetable-API/README.md

 The response is in JSON format.
 On error, an error message will be returned with the HTTP error code 404.
 *Please be informed that it's extreamly time-consuming to query all the courses a department provides.
 (It takes about 30 seconds to parse all CSC courses.)

-I'm still building it.
-By far, course information like prereqs and descriptions are not parsed.
-I will finish it as soon as possible.